Through the Shop Window

 Dovercourt Cooperative Society

-A building that has dominated the High Street for over 100 years.
-It was built in 1902 although in this photo the clock has not yet been put in place.
-The Harwich, Dovercourt and Parkeston Cooperative Society built these premises to include its store, billiards room, reading room and concert hall to add to the premises it already operated in Adelaide Street, Parkeston, and Church Street, Harwich.
+A building that has dominated the High Street for over 100 years, built in 1902 the Harwich, Dovercourt and Parkeston Cooperative Society built these premises to include its store, billiards room, reading room and concert hall to add to the premises it already operated in Adelaide Street, Parkeston, and Church Street, Harwich.
 Dairy produce was available, as were ‘the best brands of tinned products’ and confectionery.

 The traditional attraction of the dividend was available and there was also a Women’s Guild organising speakers and visits.